Developing and Evaluating Community Engagement Materials through New Technology

 In my summer experience working with Bridge HIV within the Community Programs Department, I got to learn about the different clinical trials Bridge HIV is working on and the need for ethnically diverse research participants.
 We are excited to use the data and feedback obtained for the online survey and focus groups to improve educational and marketing tools used by Bridge HIV to educate the general public and recruit research participants in HIV vaccine research.
 We would like to thank Bridge HIV supporters who participated in the online survey and focus groups, as well as to our community partners who gave us feedback.

 By Jessica Cruz Whitley

 *I am a 4th year medical student at UCSD.
-I spent this past summer at Bridge HIV as an HIV Vaccine Trials Network Research and Mentorship Program (RAMP) Scholar.
+I spent the summer of 2014 at Bridge HIV as an HIV Vaccine Trials Network Research and Mentorship Program (RAMP) Scholar.
 RAMP is an investment in a young generation of HIV researchers by providing scholars with structured mentoring, project and salary funding, training, and professional development activities.